WolframResearch/WolframClientForPython/docs/docpages/basic_usages.rst

 NumPy
 +++++++

 NumPy arrays of signed and unsigned integers, floats and complexes are serialized to the Wolfram Language function :wl:`NumericArray`.
-Numeric types are also supported (e.g. :data:`numpy.integer`, :data:`numpy.float16`, etc).
+Numeric types are also supported (e.g. :data:`numpy.integer`, :data:`numpy.float16`, etc.).

 Pandas
 ++++++++